The children most likely to have 'frenemies'

 "We were surprised that the degree of weight bias was this significant, even in this young of a group," Perrin said.

-Most of the children in the study, 69%, were white, and more research is needed to determine whether there are differences in bias among a national and racially diverse population, Perrin said.
+Most of the children in the study, 69%, were white, and more research is needed to determine whether there are differences in bias among a more nationally representative population, Perrin said.

 As another example of weight bias, de la Haye, who was not involved in the new Pediatrics study, pointed to a previous study on the stigmatization of obese children.
 That study also had a majority, 71%, of white participants.